 Using traditional ‘vieux bois’ old wood throughout, the chalet has a luxurious and warm finish.
 It comprises four double bedrooms.
 The chalet offers space for 8-10 guests and the ground floor also offers a brand new heated boot room.
 On the middle floor there’s a brand new ‘vieux bois’ old wood kitchen and modern appliances suitable for your self-catered ski holiday.
 The open plan lounge offers a dining room with a cosy log fire, a bar area and a single toilet.
 The chalet is perfect for groups of friends, couples or families who are looking for exclusive use of a chalet.
 The lounge is equipped with a smart TV / DVD player and free Wi-Fi is available throughout along with USB charging points.

-- Room 1 – Twin or a double bed + extra single bed
+- Room 1 – Twin or a double bed with en-suite bathroom

-- Room 2 – Twin or a double bed + extra single bed
+- Room 2 – Twin or double bed + bunk beds (family bathroom on middle floor)

-- Rooms 3 – Twin or a double bed
+- Room 3 – Twin or a double bed with en-suite bathroom

 Chalet la Fontaine

 Chalet la Fontaine is tastefully decorated and comfortably sleeps 8-10 in 4 double bedrooms upstairs.

 Our self-catered chalet is in Châtel, a charming French village on the Swiss border.
 Located just a 90 minute drive from Geneva airport, Châtel offers access to the amazing Portes du Soleil, with 650 km of pistes it’s one of the largest linked ski areas in the world.